crschnick/pdx_unlimiter/FAQ.md

 You can find detailed information about that in the [Pdx-Unlimiter Guide](https://github.com/crschnick/pdx_unlimiter/blob/master/GUIDE.md).

-As a result, if you only play one campaign at a time and therefore do not switch between mod configurations, do not make savegame backups to either savescum or protect against data loss, do not use any commonly used third party tools for Paradox games, and never edit your savegames to either experiment or do some multiplayer configuration changes,
+As a result, if you only play one campaign at a time, do not switch between mod configurations, do not make savegame backups to either savescum or protect against data loss, do not use any commonly used third party tools for Paradox games, and never edit your savegames to either experiment or do some multiplayer configuration changes,